Pregnancy and Medication

 Use of selective serotonin reuptake inhibitors, or SSRIs, in the third trimester, however, has been associated with an increased risk for pulmonary hypertension in newborns, a rare disorder in which blood flow through the lungs is restricted But some studies indicate that this risk is still less than 1% if a mother uses SSRIs during the third trimester.

 Taking SSRIs may pose an increased risk of birth defects.
-The FDA regularly issues warnings to alert women of potential and new risks.
+The FDA issues warnings to alert women of potential and new risks.
+It also strongly advises women to talk with their health care providers if they are undergoing treatment for depression to determine the most appropriate treatment option during pregnancy.
+Read the drug-safety announcement here.

 One consequence of SSRI use during the third trimester of pregnancy, which has been confirmed in many studies, is a neonatal syndrome that may include irritability, poor feeding, sleep disturbance, and other symptoms.
 This syndrome usually lasts only a few days to a week.